ory/kratos/UPGRADE.md

 possible unless the login session is fresh.
 This prevents your colleague or evil friend to take over your account while you make yourself a coffee.

-ORY Kratos now supports this by redirecting the user to the login screen if changes to sensitive fields are made.
+Ory Kratos now supports this by redirecting the user to the login screen if changes to sensitive fields are made.
 The changes will only be applied after successful reauthentication.